 It is clear that having a bad night’s rest can lead to more problems down the road.

-Researchers suggest that lifters should skip the workout and to protect their body and overall health.
+Researchers suggest that lifters should skip the workout to protect their bodies and overall health.

 From a medical perspective, this seems like the most logical and safe thing to do.